I have greatly expanded and updated the excerpt post from Simone Weil.

 Simone Weil (pronounced “Vey”, because of her roots in France, despite what I understand to be the German origin of her family name) was one of the most brilliant, fascinating, and edifying figures of the 20th century.
 Every time I return to her I cannot escape the conviction that she is, in so many ways, like the North Star.
-It is not without reason that Albert Camus said that she was “the only great spirit of our times”, and I’m told that he visited Weil’s mother and meditated in Simone’s room on his way to receive his Nobel Prize.
+I do not mean to suggest that she has no flaws, but it is not without reason that Albert Camus said that she was “the only great spirit of our times”, and I’m told that he visited Weil’s mother and meditated in Simone’s room on his way to receive his Nobel Prize.
 Her fame does not stop there.
 Even presidents cite her.
+At least one prominent student of Wittgenstein’s wrestled with her.
 Naturally, she has her own society.

 The way I learned about Weil was through two books, Gravity and Grace as well as Waiting on God, both of which I’d read for several classes during my first two graduate degrees.
-(Susan Sontag, mentioned below, once judged that Waiting on God is the best introduction to Weil.)
+(The essayist-activist Susan Sontag, mentioned below, once judged that Waiting on God is the best introduction to Weil.)
 They are intense, extremely beautiful, but in the way that they showcase a love that follows through on principle to the point of sacrificing itself for others in solidarity, rather than culminating in grand thoughts or flowery language or merely in learned tomes.
-I could say something about the political and mystical elements in Weil here, but I won’t, because they should be learned from an encounter with her through her writings directly.
+I could say something about the political and mystical elements in Weil here, but I won’t.
+This post is already somewhat long.
+A decent encyclopedia introduction to her can be found on Britannica.
 Continue reading

 This is something of a rant; apologies.
 I’ve been asked to write on civic religion for an online journal, and so the question of ritual forms that perpetuate unifying ideals has been on my mind.
 What are they?
 Hopefully not this.